 On a rented bicycle, I toured the Famagusta Ghost Town of Varosha.

-From the walled city of Gazimagusa, as the Turks call Famagusta, you can walk to the "Varosha Visitor Entrance".
+Yes, you can visit Varosha on your own.
+I did.
+From the walled city of Gazimagusa, as the Turks call Famagusta, I walked to the “Varosha Visitor Entrance” and then hired a bike.

 I believe that there are a couple of other entry points, but cannot offer any advice about them.